We are heading to Chernobyl area. This photo-reportage is an account of the two-day trip through dead zone in spring 2018.

 I cannot post photographs of guys from my group, because some still blacklisted by authorities.
 Persona non grata is a title society grant us for disturbing their ignorant slumber.
 To us, it is some kind of honor to be on black list.

 From the outside, our car looks like a mid-20th century funeral vehicle.
 When someone sees this car in the wasteland they think we either visiting relatives in the graveyard or we are a funeral service.
 They usually let us pass and don't ask any questions.
 Death is something that people tend to ignore near Chernobyl as the region is an endless funeral procession that people turned their backs on years ago.

 Inside, our car is decorated with flowers.
 Nemo in Latin means "no one."
-Here is my daughter's video with lifehacks for travel to Chernobyl.

 We decided to spend first day visiting Chernobyl radioactive junkyards.
 Our driver has maniacal devotion to those places.